sanjothebay/Team_Profile_Generator/README.md

 * You will want to make your methods as pure as possible.
 This means try to make your methods simple so that they are easier to test.

-* The different employee types should all inherit some methods and properties from a base class of `Employee`.
+* The different employee types should all inherit some methods and properties from a base class of `Employee`. [use super function for this]

 * In your HTML template files, you may want to add a placeholder character that helps your program identify where the dynamic markup begins and ends.